Seax-Wica: Philosophy and Principles

+(i) To worship the God and Goddess of the Old Religion, either as part of a group (Coven) or individually.

+(ii) To help others learn about that worship.

+(iii) To combat falsehoods and correct misconceptions about the Craft.

+(iv) To promote harmony among different Craft traditions.

+(v) To work toward a better relationship between humans and all aspects of Nature.

+(vi) To assist members in improving mentally, physically, and spiritually.

 Organisation

 Seax-Wica allows self-dedication as entry into its tradition, as well as solitary practice.
 In the Seax tradition, covens work by a form of democracy, electing, un-electing, and re-electing coven officers, the high priest and priestess.
 Within ritual settings, there are the thegn, a type of sergeant-at-arms/guard/watchman, who can also be responsible for the covenstead (the meeting place of the coven), or guarding a ceremony being performed; there is also a scribe/secretary, who keeps most, if not all, of the coven's records.
 The word "Thegn", or "Thane" is an Anglo-Saxon title (Anglo-Saxon: þeg(e)n meaning "a servant, one who does service for another.")